yhoogstrate/fastafs/doc/FASTAFS-FORMAT-SPECIFICATION.md

     +----------+------+
 ```

+#### MD5-checksum ####

+Per sequence, an MD5 checksum is stored as it's binary encoded digest.

+The MD5 checksum is calculated as described in the CRAM specification (section 11): https://samtools.github.io/hts-specs/CRAMv3.pdf

+Only nucleotides are included (no newlines, no whitespaces, no headers), all in uppercase.

 ### INDEX ###

 The index is put to the end because lots of information is unknown during conversion and requires large amounts of RAM allcoated

 #### Four Byte Integer ####